12 Best Waterfalls in Maui That Are Absolutely Stunning

 Alert for Visitors: Maui has experienced significant wildfires in August 2023, causing major disruption for both locals and tourists.
 For your safety and up-to-date information, please visit the Maui County website before planning any activities or travels.
 Your understanding and cooperation are appreciated.
 Stay safe!

-Wondering where to find the most beautiful places on Maui?
-Check out these 12 best Maui waterfalls that are absolutely stunning, keep scrolling down for all the info!
+Wondering where to find the most beautiful places in Maui?
+Check out these 12 best waterfalls in Maui that are absolutely stunning, keep scrolling down for all the info!

 Maui has a more rural and laid-back feeling compared to the more popular island of Oahu and the waterfalls definitely made an impact in terms of this notion.

-East Maui has the Haleakala Volcano and it’s well known for its beautiful sunrises above the clouds and its exciting bike rides down the slopes.
+East Maui has the Haleakala Volcano, which is well known for its beautiful sunrises above the clouds and exciting bike rides down the slopes.

-West Maui has an older volcano and due to its erosion, there has been a formation of deep gorges and other formations like ‘lao Needle.
+West Maui has an older volcano, and due to its erosion, there are deep gorges and other formations like ‘lao Needle.
 This is great for the kids and for the family to enjoy together.

 The kids can marvel over the beauty of the waterfalls while being physically active with these Maui waterfall hikes.

 Most of the picturesque waterfalls are actually found along the Hana Highway.
-In fact, I’d say this is where you’ll find some of the best waterfalls in Hawaii!
+I’d say this is where you’ll find some of the best waterfalls in Hawaii!

 You’ll find swimming holes at some of the waterfalls where you can go in for a dip and swim.